adamdelancey/ms3-tips/README.md

         they are redirected to their own profile page, where they can add their own tips, as well as edit and delete existing ones.*
     4. Be able to comfortably navigate throughout the site between my own tips and other users'.
         - *On the initial page, it is only possible to view all the tips.
 However, on the profile page, the user is presented with the tips that they have added under 'Your Tips.'
-From here, there is the additional feature on the cards of edit and delete*
+From here, there is the additional feature on the cards of edit and delete.*
         <p><img src="documentation/screenshots/your-tips.jpg"></p>
     5. Get an instant first-impression that this is a professional, modern and up-to-date site with good UX.
         - *By adding the short full-screen video on the page that is first loaded, I believe that this creates the desired effect.*